UC Blue Ash names first leader for inclusive excellence

 You Are Welcome Here.

-At UC’s College-Conservatory of Music, we believe that diversity is at the core of who we are and what we strive to achieve.
+At UC’s College-Conservatory of Music, we believe that equity, inclusion and community are at the core of who we are and what we strive to achieve.
 We dare to lead by seeking, discussing, debating and presenting inclusive opportunities.
 This is our fundamental purpose as a college and university.
-Our commitment to excellence and diversity is affirmed in our university’s very mission statement.
+Our commitment to inclusive excellence is affirmed in our university’s very mission statement.

 We work to bring out the best in our students, faculty and staff by valuing their unique backgrounds, experiences and perspectives — welcoming and leveraging individual contributions to collaborate, create, innovate and compete in a global society.
 We address issues of discrimination, harassment, sexual misconduct and retaliation so members of our community can work, learn, grow and thrive in a safe and supportive environment.